 Using the Internet is Basically Outsourcing

 We are using the infrastructure and support of ISPs, network of NSPs to data centers just to access a website.
-The website itself does not provide the connection to the internet.
-It is instead provided by multiple companies that are working together and are using each others services, products and infrastructure just so that a single person could access the internet.
+The website itself does not provide a connection to the internet.
+It is instead provided by multiple companies that are working together and are using each other’s services, products, and infrastructure just so that a single person could access the internet.
 That is 360 degrees of outsourcing.

 The digital future is inevitable and it is closer than ever.
 Preparation always takes a huge amount of time which it rightly needs.
 But time is a luxury only a few possess.

-Outsourcing buys precious time for preparation, assists in implementation and is the main tool for execution.
+Outsourcing buys precious time for preparation, assists in the implementation, and is the main tool for execution.